 Apples, lemons, limes, oranges, cranberries and ginger.
 Citrus fruits last the longest in the pot, so keep that in mind.

-Cinnamon, cardamom, cloves, star anise, peppercorns or any other mulling spices work well.
-Of course, you don’t want to boil up paprika so stick to the sweeter smelling spices and leave the savory ones for cooking.
-These can be used whole or grounded, however I’ve found whole spices work best.
+Cinnamon, cardamom, clove, star anise, peppercorn or any other mulling spices work well too.
+Of course, you don’t want to boil paprika so stick to the sweeter smelling spices and leave the savory ones for cooking.
+These can be used whole or ground, however, I’ve found whole spices tend to work the best.

 This is where you can have some fun.
-Add peppermint, vanilla, maple, almond or coconut extract to add a powerful note to your home’s scent signature.
-There are hundreds of extracts available, if you look for a specialty extract provider, you can find lovely scents including cotton candy, apricot and blueberry.
+Use peppermint, vanilla, maple, almond or coconut extract to add a powerful note to your home’s scent signature.
+There are hundreds of extracts available, if you look for a specialty extract provider, you can find lovely scents including cotton candy, apricot, and blueberry.

-These are all well and good, but they are just band-aid solutions to a larger issue.
+These are all well and good, but they’re just band-aid solutions to a larger issue.
 In short, if your home has a not-so-good smell to it and you’re bringing in a product or DIY scent to deodorize, you’re really only masking the problem.
 If you truly want your home to smell fresh (i.e. like nothing), then the house needs to be cleaned and the root of the odor problem discovered and dealt with.
-Here are a few ways to achieve this are as follows:
+Here are a few ways to achieve this:

-- Emptying garbage often, especially with compostable food items
+- Empty garbage often, especially with compostable food items.

-- Vacuuming to remove dirt and odours from carpets
+- Vacuum often to remove dirt and odors from carpets.

-- Refraining from wearing shoes in the house
+- Refrain from wearing shoes in the house.

-- Opening windows to let fresh air in, we do this as often as we can (weather permitting)
+- Open windows to let fresh air in, we do this as often as we can (weather permitting).

-- Using bathroom and kitchen exhaust fans to remove odours and moisture from the home
+- Use bathroom and kitchen exhaust fans to remove odors and moisture from the home.

-- Managing pets properly (i.e. emptying litter boxes and cleaning pet paws after being outdoors).
+- Manage pets properly (i.e. emptying litter boxes and cleaning pet paws after being outdoors).

-So, the next time you walk through your front door, think about your home’s scent signature.
+The next time you walk through your front door, think about your home’s scent signature.
 If you need to change it you now have a handful of DIY natural home deodorizer ideas!